SnMerto/RigelMC-Discord.js-BOT/README.md

 # Discord.js RigelMC Bot single class

-This bod has made for RigelMC for private usage and contains MIT license.
+This bot has made for RigelMC for private usage and contains MIT license.